 By the numbers

-- Battery runtime: WYBOT rates its S2 series for up to roughly 3.5 hours of cleaning per charge, per WYBOT’s published specs, while Aiper rates its flagship Scuba X1 for about 2.5 hours per charge, per Aiper.
-WYBOT’s longer battery is an advantage for larger pools that you want to finish in one run; Aiper’s 2.5 hours is still enough for most residential pools.
+- Battery runtime: WYBOT rates its S2 Solar for up to about 2.5+ hours of cleaning per charge, per WYBOT’s published specs, while Aiper rates the Scuba X1 for up to 180 minutes (3 hours), per Aiper.
+The two are close enough that runtime isn’t the deciding factor for most residential pools.

 - Solar charging: WYBOT’s S2 Solar ships with a floating solar dock that tops the robot up between cleans using sunlight, per WYBOT — a convenience feature Aiper’s cordless robots don’t offer, since Aiper instead relies on a fast wall-charger between cycles.